 But, of course, if the copy isn’t written the right way, it just takes up space—or worse, it distracts from the product!

-So let’s make sure you write them the right way, shall we?
+So, let’s make sure you write them the right way, shall we?
 The key to writing great product descriptions is: Write to the right audience.

 Okay, I know, that sounds very basic.
 Stick with me.

-Here’s the thing: Primarily, the audience you’re writing to is the person who’s going to make the purchase, not necessarily the person who’ll use it.
+Primarily, the audience you’re writing to is the person who’s going to make the purchase, not necessarily the person who’ll use it.
 You need to write what that purchaser needs to hear!

 And, since you know that the purchaser will fall into one of those audiences but you don’t know which one, you need to write to all of them!
 You need to convey the benefits of giving this necklace, which should also align with the benefits for the recipient of receiving it.

 Because you don’t know the audience, you need to be careful how you write it.
-You can’t say, “Give mom this pendant” because you don’t know for sure that you’re addressing the child.
+You can’t say, “Give Mom this pendant” because you don’t know for sure that you’re addressing the child.
 Instead, you need to speak more broadly and say something like, “Celebrate a mother’s love with this necklace…”

 Product descriptions are so much more than just “descriptions of a product.”
-They’re a company’s opportunity to really romance a product; to help convey the experience of owning or giving this item.
+They’re a company’s opportunity to really romance a product and to help convey the experience of owning or giving this item.
 Putting people in the frame of mind of owning/giving and the benefits of that is the most powerful way to convince them to make the purchase.

 But, as I said, the key to doing this right is to know who you’re talking to.
 Don’t make assumptions—take the time to figure it out.

-Your turn!
 Where have you seen great product descriptions?
 Let us know in the comments below!

-Last Updated on November 1, 2022
+Last Updated on September 14, 2023

 Some of the best product descriptions I have seen are for bottles of wine.
 The best descriptions tend to be direct and related to the sensual experience.